altitude/gamepad-twitchplayspokemon/README.md

 ### How to use it ?

-One does simply open its javascript console (ctrl+maj+i on chrome) and paste this :
+One does simply open his javascript console (ctrl+maj+i on chrome) and paste this :

 > $.getScript("https://raw.github.com/altitude-labs/gamepad-twitchplayspokemon/master/gamepad.js")